leanprover/theorem_proving_in_lean4/tactics.rst

     ⊢ q ∧ p

 For brevity, Lean only displays the context for the first goal, which is the one addressed by the next tactic command.
 The first goal is met with the command ``exact hp``.
 The ``exact`` command is just a variant of ``apply`` which signals that the expression given should fill the goal exactly.
-It is good form to use it in a tactic proof, since its failure signals that something has gone wrong; but otherwise ``apply`` would work just as well.
+It is good form to use it in a tactic proof, since its failure signals that something has gone wrong.
+It is also more robust than ``apply``, since the elaborator takes the expected type, given by the target of the goal, into account when processing the expression that is being applied.
+In this case, however, ``apply`` would work just as well.

 You can see the resulting proof term with the ``#print`` command: